sumaity42/ML_for_Classification_of_Conformational_Space/README.md

 v.
 Run RF_model.py and plot scatter_matrix, feature_importance

 # Datasets
-A subset of data will be uploaded soon.
+A subset of data will be uploaded shortly.